- The financial services industry is essentially made up of companies providing banking, investing, and insurance.

 Let’s look at some examples of the financial services industry sectors

-Banks offer a variety of financial products to individuals and companies, such as:
+Banks offer a variety of financial products to individuals and companies, ranging from small business checking accounts to personal loans.
+The most common products include:

 - Checking and savings